You are now leaving the Lilly Medical website

 In vitro studies of tirzepatide showed low potential to inhibit or induce CYP enzymes, and to inhibit drug transporters.1

-Following first dose of tirzepatide 5 mg, acetaminophen maximum concentration (Cmax) was reduced by 55% and the median peak plasma concentration (tmax) occurred 1 hour later.
+Following a first dose of tirzepatide 5 mg, acetaminophen maximum concentration (Cmax) was reduced by 55% and the median peak plasma concentration (tmax) occurred 1 hour later.
 After coadministration at week 6, there was no meaningful impact on acetaminophen Cmax and tmax.
 Overall acetaminophen exposure (AUC0-24h) was not influenced.1

 For full information on drug interactions, please refer to the enclosed prescribing information.1